 Your Physiotherapist will provide you with an explanation on where they think your symptoms are arising from and can educate you on how to effectively manage your symptoms.
 We believe that empowering our patients with the knowledge and understanding of their issue facilitates faster and more effective recovery.
 Your Physiotherapist will discuss strategies that may help you perform your normal daily activities with some useful adjustments, and, will talk about what you can do at home to relieve your discomfort.
 We also provide ongoing advice and support to ensure you can continue to manage independently and to prevent future re-occurrence.

 Most causes of calf pain settle well with appropriate Physiotherapy.
 When considering muscular calf pain, the correct advice is vital to ensure a phased/graded return to sport/activity to reduce to risk of re-injury all of which we provide at Pure Physiotherapy.

 Appropriate strength and conditioning is required to rehabilitate the area, or increase the tolerance of the muscles so they can handle increased demand.
-Please find the patient resources section of our website where we have created a series of recommended exercise programmes.
-To access these, please contact us to obtain the password.
+Please find the patient resources section of our website where we have created a series of recommended exercise programmes for strengthening the calf complex.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.